How To (and How Not To) Onboard Employees

 This data inputs trigger automatic notifications to IT and facilities for equipment setup, HR for paperwork and training setup, and whatever else you’d like to include in the process.
 A service catalog item can be very long and complex, which it might need to be for a successful onboarding process.
 Best of all, there’s accountability every step of the way.
 You’ll know exactly who you’re waiting on for that Microsoft Office license if you’re getting close to the deadline.

-This is an example of how dependent and concurrent tasks might look.
+This is an example of how dependent and concurrent tasks might work.
 You can build these out for applications, software, and even training essentials.
 If the employee deals with dangerous equipment, perhaps that triggers a notification for a required safety course before that employee’s onboarding is complete.

 A little bit of implementation time up front can make a world of difference in the onboarding process.
 Take some time to set up a customized, automated process to create full accountability and visibility into the start of a new hire’s tenure.
 It could make the difference between the 31% of employees who quit in the first six months and a company culture of low-turnover, satisfied and productive employees.